 A great tenancy starts with a great relationship with your landlord.
 This means that any snags or issues can be ironed out more easily than negotiating with someone that you don’t know.

 5 Know what you have signed up for

 A common complaint from business tenants is that when they come to give up their rented property for another premises, they find that they lease lasts for several more years and to pay out of it would cost a small fortune.
 Be clear about what you are signing up for before you sign and you won’t be left disappointed or frustrated during the term of your lease.

-For more information on renting property as an SME in and around Derby, contact RTC Business Park today.
+For more information on renting a commercial property as an SME in and around Derby, contact RTC Business Park today.